zllovesuki/G14Manager/README.md

 This will launch Task Manager when you press the ROG key once, and Spotify when you press twice.

-## Changing the Fan Curve

-For the initial release, you have to change fan curve in `system\thermal\default.go`.
-In a future release G14Manager will allow you to specify the fan curve without rebuilding the binary.
-However, the default fan curve should be sufficient for most users.

-Use the `Fn + F5` key combo to cycle through all the profiles.
-Fanless -> Quiet -> Slient -> Performance.

-The key combo has a time delay.
-If you press the combo X times, it will apply the the next X profile.
-For example, if you are currently on "Fanless" profile, pressing `Fn + F5` twice will apply the "Slient" profile.

 ## Automatic Thermal Profile Switching

 For the initial release, it is hardcoded to be:

-- On power adapter plugged in: "Performance" Profile
+- On power adapter plugged in: "Performance" Profile (with "High Performance" Power Plan)
-- On power adapter unplugged: "Silent" Profile
+- On power adapter unplugged: "Balanced" Profile (With "Balanced" Power Plan)

 There is a 5 seconds delay before changing the profile upon power source changes.